josefsbreakfast/Polaris-Protocol/🌑_1_Origin_Points/🪿_Embodied_Information_Ecology/♻️_Cybernetics/🧢_big_daddy_nato.md

 ## 🕷️ State-Created Vulnerability, Third-Party Exploitation

-There is another layer between ordinary containment and deliberate state Zersetzung.
+There is another layer between a more mundane, albeit distressing, version of digital containment, and deliberate digitally-led Zersetzung.

 Once a population becomes unusually: